 Automating the investment process reduces the cost of investment advice and investment management.
-As a result, we can focus on truly value-add analyses.
+Our data, models and analyses help investors create truly value-added solutions.

 Kurt Winkelmann is founder of Navega Strategies, Llc.
 Prior to Navega, Kurt was Managing Director and Global Head of Research at MSCI, Inc, and a member of the firm’s Executive Committee.
 A particular focus of Kurt’s as Head of Research was the development of modern, macroeconomic-based asset allocation and risk models.
 Before joining MSCI, Kurt spent 17 years at Goldman Sachs, first in Fixed Income Research, and later in GSAM.
 At GSAM, Kurt was a Managing Director and Head of the Global Investment Strategies group, a group focused on providing advice and solutions to institutional investors.
 Kurt has a PhD and MA in Economics from the University of Minnesota, and a BA in Mathematics and Economics from Macalester College.
 Kurt is a member of the Investment Risk Advisory Panel for the Monetary Authority of Singapore; Chair of the Advisory Board for the Heller-Hurwicz Economics Institute at the University of Minnesota; a Trustee Emeritus for the University of Minnesota Foundation and a former Director of the Alberta Investment Management Company.